screener-io/screener-storybook/README.md

 ### Known Issues

-* Storybook MDX1 (6.3=<) does not render properly at the current Alpha and might cause a visual regression on the MDX based stories.
+* Storybook MDX1 for Storybook 6.3 and earlier does not render properly and might cause a visual regression on the MDX based stories.
 Currently, there are no known workarounds other than migrate it to MDX2 format and use Storybook 6.4+.
-We are working to mitigate the issue and bring a solution as soon as it becomes available.

-* We will consider automatically removing the `__screener_storybook__` hooks or providing a migration tool for this closer to release.

-* Documentation updates to follow closer to release.
+* Please manually remove any legacy `__screener_storybook__` hooks from `preview.js|.ts` and `config.js`

 ___